 She has stated that these songs are written in the third person perspective.
 Her distinctive voice wraps around these stories as an actress that doesn’t miss a point.
 Each song has its own soul covered in words that define each situation both prophetically and precisely.

 Each song on this album is a classic and a favorite.
 I especially enjoy “The River and the Thread,” “The Sunken Lands,” “Tell Heaven,” “50,000 Watts,” and “When the Master Calls the Roll.”

 “The River and the Thread” can have multiple interpretations.
 I feel everyone can find a different meaning for his or her own life in this song.
 For me, it tells me that things aren’t always what they seem, yet we must make sure of ourselves.
 “The Sunken Lands” is a song about Cash’s grandmother who took care of her family while picking cotton for the family business.

 And that’s just barely touching the album’s service.
 Those are just what the songs mean to me.
 The true beauty of this album is that we can all find our heritage mixed in these songs.
-We can all find attributes that applies to our life right now, as well as our history.
-This isn’t Rosanne’s album about her feelings, family, and heritage.
+We can all find attributes that apply to our life right now, as well as our history.
+This isn’t just Rosanne’s album about her emotions, family, and heritage.
 It’s about everyone.
 She has given us a soundtrack to all our lives.

 Album Reviews Country Music Album Album collecting Album cover Albums art Country Country Music LP Lps Music Oklahoma Record Record Albums Record Collecting record collection Records Rosanne Cash The River and the Thread Vintage Vinyl Vinyl Albums Vinyl Collecting vinyl collection vinyl records Vinyl Reviews